 To set the scene, prior to soccer practice, she helped me add the seasonings to the meat.
 She helped measure or add everything that went into them.
 She already could see that she liked everything that went into making them so logically she knew she should like the meatball itself.

-These meatballs are tender and moist, not to mention flavorful.
+These Salisbury steak meatballs with mushroom gravy are tender and moist, not to mention flavorful.
 If your best recollection of a Salisbury steak is something that came from a frozen dinner, I urge you to give these a try!
 These taste nothing like that dense almost flavorless piece of meat, so please don’t judge this recipe based on that experience.

 - 2 tbsp olive oil

 - For the Meatballs:

 - 1 cup breadcrumbs, regular, Panko or GF

 - 1 egg